MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/external-tables-azurestorage-azuredatalake.md

 <a name="kind"></a>
 *Kind*

 The type of the external table.
+In thise case, `storage` should to be used (rather than `sql`).

-Either `blob` for Blob Azure Storage or for Azure Data Lake Gen 2 Storage, or `adl` for Azure Data Lake Gen 1 Storage.
+Deprecated: `blob` for either Blob Azure Storage or Azure Data Lake Gen 2 Storage, or `adl` for Azure Data Lake Gen 1 Storage.

 <a name="partitions"></a>
 *Partitions*